dram/trealla/docs/USAGE.md

 	sub_atom
 	*exceptions*

-Unbounded ints (aka. bigints or bignums) are considered experimental at this stage.
+Unbounded integers (bigints or bignums) are considered experimental at this stage.
 To introduce a bignum use the 'B' suffix e.g: *X is 1B*, or *unbounded/1* function e.g: *X is unbounded(1)*.
 Thereafter X will propagate as such in calculations.
 Integer literals will automatically set to unbounded if needed (>INT_MAX) during parsing.
 Not all BIFs may handle unbounded ints as yet.